simonfreeman/CVHomepage/README.md

 ###Plausible extensions
 - Refactor to repository pattern
 - Refactor out to Onion Architecture
+- Refactor in general, especially get some of the trash out of the controllers if possible.
 - Expand out demo to actual user accounts
 - Deal with incoming links from different places
 - Make it look better